wp-plugins/adaptive-images/readme.txt

 = Fundamental goals =

  1. Reduce the total download time in mobile devices dramatically.
- 2. Work unobtrusively.
-Enable it and it works.
-Disable it vanishes.
- 3. Provide a totally transparent solution, independant of your code.
+ 2. Work transparantly and unobtrusively by being independant of your code.
  4. Be agnostic of the yet-not-finalized `picture` element or `srcset` attribute.

 = Supported formats =